henrylin03/memory-cards-game/README.md

 [![Screenshot](./docs/screenshot.png)](https://poke-mems.netlify.app/)

 This project is part of [The Odin Project's](https://www.theodinproject.com/) "Full Stack JavaScript" course.
 Built in ReactJS, this project focuses on practising React's `useEffect` hook for handling side effects and API calls.
-All Pokémon IDs, names, and images are fetched from the [PokéAPI](https://pokeapi.co/).
+All Pokémon IDs, names, and images are fetched from the RESTful [PokéAPI](https://pokeapi.co/).

 ### Built with